usnistgov/ESCWaveformGenerator/README.md

 - Current development using Matlab 2017b
 - The Generation tool can be compiled and deployed.
 See the section [How to run](#6-how-to-run) for more details

+# 5. Prerequisites:
-# 5. Prerequisites for generating waveforms:
+## 5.1.
+Prerequisites for generating waveforms:
 1. Requires field measured radar waveforms
     * [3.5 GHz Radar Waveform Capture at Point Loma Final Test Report](https://www.nist.gov/publications/35-ghz-radar-waveform-capture-point-loma)